MiCode/Xiaomi_Kernel_OpenSource/st/asm330lhh/README.md

 The compiled library will be placed in *<AOSP_DIR\>/out/target/product/<board\>/system/vendor/lib/hw/sensor.{TARGET_BOARD_PLATFORM}.so*

-To configure sensor the Sensor HAL IIO use mm utility from HAL root folder
+To configure sensor the Sensor HAL IIO

+> *For Android Version < O use mm tools*
-	$mm sensors-defconfig (default configuration) or
+>	$mm sensors-defconfig (default configuration)
+> or

-	$mm sensors-menuconfig
+>	$mm sensors-menuconfig

+> *For Android Version >= O*
+>	$PLATFORM_VERSION=x.y.z make -f Makefile_config sensors-defconfig (default configuration)
+> or
+>	$PLATFORM_VERSION=x.y.z make -f Makefile_config sensors-menuconfig

+##### COMPILING THE SENSOR HAL FOR LINUX
+From From SensorHAL_IIO root folder set CROSS_COMPILE and ARCH environment variables accordingly to your target board, for example on HiKey board:
+>     export ARCH=arm64
+>     export CROSS_COMPILE=<binutils_path>/gcc-linaro-5.5.0-2017.10-x86_64_aarch64-linux-gnu/bin/aarch64-linux-gnu-

+   Then use Makefile to build:

+      make

+   Linux library (.so) will be produced in HAL root directory, please copy SensorHAL and libsensoriioutils shared object to your standard /lib or LD_LIBRARY_PATH target filesystem.

 Copyright
 ========
-Copyright (C) 2017 STMicroelectronics
+Copyright (C) 2018 STMicroelectronics

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.